mcgsoftware/2018-demo/doc/minikube.md

 kubectl apply -f install/kubernetes/istio-demo.yaml

 // verify install of stuff in istio-system namespace
-// The get pods command will take a while until everything starts up to completed or running status. kubectl get services -n istio-system kubectl get pods -n istio-system
+// The get pods command will take a 12 min or more until everything starts up to completed or running status. kubectl get services -n istio-system kubectl get pods -n istio-system

-// AFTER all istio pods are all running/completed, install the bookinfo demo kubectl apply -f <(istioctl kube-inject -f samples/bookinfo/platform/kube/bookinfo.yaml) kubectl get services kubectl get pods kubectl get deployments

-// Install the bookinfo gateway kubectl apply -f samples/bookinfo/networking/bookinfo-gateway.yaml

-//
-// verify bookinfo works
-//

-// Get ip address of minikube
-minikube ip  => 192.168.64.2

-// However, you can use the host IP of the ingress service, along with the NodePort, to access the ingress.
-// To do that, we’ll set a GATEWAY_URL variable: export GATEWAY_URL=$(kubectl get po -l istio=ingressgateway -n istio-system -o 'jsonpath={.items[0].status.hostIP}'):$(kubectl get svc istio-ingressgateway -n istio-system -o 'jsonpath={.spec.ports[0].nodePort}')

-echo $GATEWAY_URL

-To use it: Use GATEWAY_URL in your browser.

-// Alternatively, you can get the URL and port from this. kubectl get services -n istio-system | grep ingress

-// example output:
-NAME                   TYPE           CLUSTER-IP     EXTERNAL-IP   PORT(S)
-istio-ingressgateway   LoadBalancer   10.97.39.166   <pending>     80:31380/TCP,443:31390/TCP,3...

-// EXAMPLE OUTPUT: 192.168.64.25:31380

 ```

-## Installing services
+## Installing demo services

 Do not install autmatic proxy injects.
 Use the istioctl command to decorate your yaml files:
 ```